Columbus Youth Foundation

 Grant Application Instructions

 The Columbus Youth Foundation has one grantmaking deadline per year.
-The application deadline is the first working day of January each year and decisions for grant awards are typically announced at the end of May.
+The application deadline is January 10, and decisions for grant awards are typically announced by the end of May.

 A link to the application will be available on this page beginning in the month of December.
 It is no longer required that an applicant have a conversation with Foundation staff in advance of submitting an application.
 Please note that only those applications that are closely aligned with the Foundation’s grantmaking focus, as outlined above, will be considered.